 The Huntingdon area of Pennsylvania where Joseph grew up offered little in the way of work.
-Joseph Showalter left home and family and relocated to the city of Canton in Stark County, Ohio, northwest of Pittsburgh, Pa, some time prior to June, 1898. .
-His occupation was that of "Stone Cutter'.
-This information comes directly from information he filed for his Army enlistment which occurred on June 1, 1898.
+Joseph Showalter left home and family and relocated to Canton, Stark County, Ohio, northwest of Pittsburgh, Pa, some time prior to 1898.
+He apparently had been offered a job there as a stone setter.
+I recall his daughter Lillian telling me that Joseph had done stone walls for a time.